torcolvin/couchbase-lite-wiki/The-'cblite'-Tool.md

 The _query_ must follow the [[JSON query schema|JSON Query Schema]].
 [JSON5](http://json5.org) syntax is allowed.
 It can be a dictionary {`{ ... }`) containing an entire query specification, or an array (`[ ... ]`) with just a `WHERE` clause.
 There are examples of each up above.

-## Where To Get It

-The tool is included in Couchbase Lite 2 builds as of DB18.
-As of now (Nov 8 2017) it's only included in the iOS/Mac archive, but it will later be included in other platforms as well.

-You can build the tool for Mac OS via the LiteCore Xcode project.
-Choose (or create) the `cblite` scheme and build it; then dig through the build output to find the `cblite` binary.
-You can move the tool anywhere; it has no external dependencies.